Wearing a tuxedo is a huge thing. But does wearing an affordable tuxedo make any difference in your overall appearance?

 You can find more than just your standard black formal outfit, too.
 Navy offerings are available for when you feel like some extra fun.

 The brand offers these tuxedo jackets with either peak or shawl lapels.
-Both come with a two-button closure and are fully lined, and are double back-vented on the sides.
+Both come with a two-button closure and are fully lined with double back vents on the sides.

 The pants come unhemmed and have a split waist construction, which makes alterations a breeze.